 [3] The side setback for all new construction not subject to design review shall be equal to or greater than the setback to the sides of the existing structure.

-(Added January 28, 2002, ZA02-01-02)

 Section 21.12.
 Lot and area requirements.

 There shall be no minimum lot or area requirements, except as provided below: